Claremont Confirmed Cases - 49

 - Congregate meal service for our seniors has been moved to meal pick up on Mondays and Wednesdays.

-- All park bathrooms, playgrounds, basketball hoops, tennis courts, trails, and picnic areas are closed.
+- All park bathrooms, playgrounds, basketball hoops, and picnic areas are closed.

 Senior Meal Service & Senior Activities